 Do you still collect discovered items to exhibit?

-Do you have any tips for those who want to fine tune their style on the board and at the canvas?
+Do you have any tips for those who want to fine tune their style on the board and canvas?

 Again, you’ve got to do what feels natural.

 I like the fact that good graffiti writers have to pick spots, have good letters and it’s all illegal.

 It’s a lot like how skateboarding used to be.

 What skate brands, art, music or film inspire you and make you want to create work?

 I like mob/mafia history.